 Carnation flowers are, without a doubt, amongst the most beautiful blossoms with widespread recognition.
 However, their charming flowers and stunning colors are not the sole reasons for their marketability and attractiveness.
 The fragrance is another component that many consider as it adds to any bloom’s charm.
 With the huge number of carnation flower varieties available, the best-smelling carnation types stand out from the others.

-For more, see our in-depth guide to carnation growing zones and native ranges, the best locations to plant carnations, and how to propagate and transplant carnation flowers in your garden.
+For more, see our in-depth guide to carnation growing zones and native ranges, the best locations to plant carnations, the best companion plants for carnations, and how to propagate and transplant carnation flowers in your garden.